mlswg/mls-protocol/draft-barnes-mls-protocol.md

                           = Application AEAD IV [n]
 ~~~~~

+[[ OPEN ISSUE: At the moment there is no contributivity of Application secrets
+chained from the initial one to the next generation of Epoch secret.]]

 ## Message Encryption and Decryption

 The Group participants should use the AEAD algorithm associated with